 Produced in four executions, over three references.

-Ascertaining originality on these watches is a refined skill, one that I am working on and learning about all the time.
+Ascertaining originality on these watches is a refined skill, one that I am working on and learning all the time.
+I think there are very few people in the world who knows about these, and I am quite sure none of them work for an Auction House.

-If I were you, I would not rely solely on this site for information before purchasing a 2915 – though I bought my first 2915 almost without any real knowledge (!)
+If I were you, I would not rely solely on this site for information, nor any single source, and especially not a seller, before purchasing a 2915 – though I bought my first 2915 almost without any real knowledge (!).
+That said it cost me $4,000, almost 1000 times cheaper than the most expensive 2915 sold recently.

 I make no pronouncements here, I just gather what I have learned and put it here.
 There is a small number of collectors who know a lot about these.
-Some have been kind enough to share some details about bezels hands and dials that they have asked not to make public, so as to not to educate counterfeiters.
-In this I now agree that it is better to keep the minor tells on bezels for example, quiet for the moment.
+More than me.
+Some have been kind enough to share some details about bezels hands and dials that they have asked not to make public, so as not to educate counterfeiters.
+In this I now agree, and now I think that it is better to keep the minor tells on bezels, for example, quiet for the moment.

-Authors note: I have seen more now, than when I first wrote this site, and this page is updated (2020).
+Author’s note: I have seen more now, than when I first wrote this site, and this page is now updated (2021).
 I will reiterate that 2915’s are a minefield of counterfeit parts and put together watches.
 Be careful, and do due diligence.

 Please do not take anything on this page as proof of correctness.